The State of Computer Vision Research in Africa: Acknowledgments

-In our final analysis, we study the research topics and recurring keywords in the computer vision field in Africa on the \emph{full} set of publications.
-In this analysis, we preferably used the \emph{full} set instead of the \emph{refined} set, since the \emph{refined} set depends on the top 50 keywords from global computer vision in their query generation.
+In this section, we study the research topics and recurring keywords in the computer vision field in Africa on the \emph{full} set of publications.
+In this analysis, we preferably use the \emph{full} set instead of the \emph{refined} set, since the \emph{refined} set depends on the top 50 keywords from global computer vision in their query generation.
 Thus, it can skew the results.
-These keywords are retrieved using an off-the-shelf tool as described in Section~\ref{sec:method_details}.
-Out of 187,812 keywords, we only identify the top 30 recurring ones.
-We remove four keywords from this top 30 list corresponding to general Computer Vision research, which are of less interest in our fine-grained topics analysis, these keywords are (\emph{Computer Vision}, \emph{Camera}, \emph{Convolutional Neural Networks} and \emph{Deep Learning}).
-We manually categorize these keywords to create a taxonomy of the researched Computer Vision topics in the continent.
+These keywords are retrieved using an off-the-shelf tool.
+Out of 187,812 keywords, we only identify the top-30 recurring ones.
+We remove four keywords from this top-30 list corresponding to general computer vision research, which are of less interest in our fine-grained topics analysis, these keywords are (\emph{Computer Vision}, \emph{Camera}, \emph{Convolutional Neural Networks} and \emph{Deep Learning}).
+We manually categorize these keywords to create a taxonomy of the researched computer vision topics in the continent.